Pop Culture Madness!

 1972 was when Carnival Cruise Lines began sailing.

-TLC, "The Learning Channel" was originally founded in 1972 by the Dept. of Health, Education, and Welfare and NASA.
+TLC, “The Learning Channel,” was founded in 1972 by the Dept. of Health, Education, Welfare, and NASA.
 In 1980, it was privatized.

 The first commercial home video game console began in 1966.
-There was a working prototype completed by 1968, and it was released in 1972 as the Magnavox Odyssey.
+A working prototype was completed in 1968 and released in 1972 as the Magnavox Odyssey.

 Cost of a Superbowl ad in 1972: $86,000